-- Essential Employees Definition- for this purpose "essential" means required by the Employer to work outside the home - during a period other bargaining unit employees are paid but relieved from work due to a closing.
-Where a primarily non-hazardous duty bargaining unit includes both essential and non-essential - employees, and the former receive only normal pay for working during his/her normal hours during a situation where the governor orders a closing of some or all of that employee's normal shift, the following shall apply: Notwithstanding any provision providing overtime for working outside normal shift hours, such person shall receive straight time comp time for the hours worked during the employee's normal shift where the state has been ordered closed or the Governor has directed - nonessential state employees not to report to work.
-Vacation, PL and Sick Time Impact for Non-Essential Employees - Employees Employees out sick shall not be charged a sick day or personal day if the state is closed or the Governor has ordered nonessential state employees not to report to work during that employee's normal work shift. - Employees on vacations for less than a week shall not be charged a vacation day if the state is closed during that employee's normal work shift.
+- Essential Employees - Definition- for this purpose "essential" means required by the Employer to work outside the home during a period other bargaining unit employees are paid but relieved from work due to a closing. - Where a primarily non-hazardous duty bargaining unit includes both essential and non-essential employees, and the former receive only normal pay for working during his/her normal hours during a situation where the governor orders a closing of some or all of that employee's normal shift, the following shall apply: Notwithstanding any provision providing overtime for working outside normal shift hours, such person shall receive straight time comp time for the hours worked during the employee's normal shift where the state has been ordered closed or the Governor has directed nonessential state employees not to report to work. - Vacation, PL and Sick Time Impact for Non-Essential Employees - Employees out sick shall not be charged a sick day or personal day if the state is closed or the Governor has ordered nonessential state employees not to report to work during that employee's normal work shift. - Employees on vacations for less than a week shall not be charged a vacation day if the state is closed during that employee's normal work shift. - Employees scheduled out of the office on leave for a week shall be charged for such leave if the state is closed during such time.